BlockMen/cme/README.txt

  - ghosts only spawn on grass and desert-sand blocks
  - ghosts have now 12 HP (instead 15 HP)
  - zombies don't jump over fences anymore

+# 1.1.1
+ - Zombies have also a maximum lifetime now
+ - Use line_of_sight() befor attacking
+ - Fix different crashes
+ - Experimental spawning control

 This program is free software.
 It comes without any warranty, to the extent permitted by applicable law.
 You can redistribute it